uLipe/uLipeRtosV4/README.md

 # Recommended processor resources

 - 4KB of Code targeted memory(ROM);
-- 5KB of Data memory (RAM)¹²
+- 1.6KB of Data memory (RAM)¹²

 ¹ considering 1KB of heap usage
-² 3KB is overhead used by the dynamic memory allocator.
+² 650 Bytes is overhead used by the dynamic memory allocator.

 # Basic Usage